Rawblocky/RobloxPlugin-FigmaToRoblox/README.md

 # Credits

-Plugin written by Rawblocky
+Roblox plugin written by Rawblocky
-Figma plugin partially by me, but with some code from online tutorials (I don't program in TS!)
+Figma plugin partially by Rawblocky, but with some code from online tutorials (I don't program in TS!)

 Used [MaximumADHD's Roblox-Plugins](https://github.com/MaximumADHD/Roblox-Plugins)'s repository as a reference for how this repository is structured and the file needed to build this plugin